qbi11y/update-carbon/README.md

 **Note** If you currently download the Carbon Design Kit Sketch file yourself this will not work.
 You will need to clone the Carbon Design Kit repo for the automation to work properly.

 ## Prerequistes
-* Carbon Design Kit repo cloned to your local machine<br/>
 * git command line tool<br/>

 **Do I have git command line tool installed?**<br/>